 - 2. Project Selection Process: MTC selects project in the County & Local Program through a competitive call for projects process, administered by MTC in coordination with the CTAs.
 In early 2022, MTC will develop and approve the call for projects guidelines (Appendix A-1) prior to releasing a regionwide call for local and county project nominations.
 In coordination with MTC, CTAs will assist with local agency outreach, public engagement, and initial project screening and evaluation.
 Following this initial process, CTAs will submit a locally prioritized list of project nominations for MTC's regional evaluation and final project selection in early 2023. - 3.
 County Nomination Targets: With the release of the regionwide call for projects, MTC will provide CTAs with their nomination targets for the OBAG 3 County & Local Program.
 Nomination targets are established to guide the maximum funding request from each county.
 Similar to prior cycles, these targets will be based on population, recent housing production and planned growth, and housing affordability.
 However, these investment targets do not commit or imply a guaranteed share of funding to any individual county or jurisdiction.
-Each county's nomination target will also be adjusted to ensure that it is greater than the amount of base planning funding for that county (affects Napa County). - In order to ensure a sufficient pool of projects for MTC's final project selection, the nomination targets will be 120% of the total amount available for the County & Local Program minus the amounts for CTA Base Planning.
-Nomination targets will be detailed in Appendix A-1. - 4.
-Project Selection Criteria & Outreach: MTC will develop detailed project selection criteria and outreach requirements prior to the release of the call for projects, and provided in Appendix A-1.
-The project selection guidelines will include, but may not be limited to, the following criteria: Detailed project selection criteria and outreach requirements are provided in Appendix A-1.
-Project selection guidelines include, but are not limited to, the following criteria: - Screening of all projects for consistency with Plan Bay Area 2050, federal fund eligibility, and OBAG 3 programming policy requirements. - Alignment with Plan Bay Area 2050 strategies and federal performance management targets. - Consistency with adopted regional plans and policies, such as Regional Safety/Vision Zero policy, Equity Platform, Regional Active Transportation Plan (AT Plan), Complete Streets Policy, Transit Oriented Communities (TOC) Policy, and priority actions from the Blue Ribbon Transit Transformation Action Plan. - Projects located within PDAs, or select new growth geographies, and EPCs - Projects identified in completed CBTPs or PBs - Project deliverability within program deadlines. - Emissions reductions benefit and cost effectiveness calculation (for projects eligible for CMAO).
+Each county's nomination target will also be adjusted to ensure that it is greater than the amount of base planning funding for that county (affects Napa County).

+In order to ensure a sufficient pool of projects for MTC's final project selection, the nomination targets will be 120% of the total amount available for the County & Local Program minus the amounts for CTA Base Planning.
+Nomination targets will be detailed in Appendix A-1.

+- 4. Project Selection Criteria & Outreach: MTC will develop detailed project selection criteria and outreach requirements prior to the release of the call for projects, and provided in Appendix A-1.
+The project selection guidelines will include, but may not be limited to, the following criteria: - Screening of all projects for consistency with Plan Bay Area 2050, federal fund eligibility, and OBAG 3 programming policy requirements. - Alignment with Plan Bay Area 2050 strategies and federal performance management targets. - Consistency with adopted regional plans and policies, such as Regional Safety/Vision Zero policy, Equity Platform, Regional Active Transportation Plan (AT Plan), Complete Streets Policy (update pending), Transit Oriented Communities (TOC) Policy (update pending), and priority actions from the Blue Ribbon Transit Transformation Action Plan. - Projects located within PDAs, or select new growth geographies, and EPCs - Projects identified in completed CBTPs or PBs - Project deliverability within program deadlines. - Emissions reductions benefit and cost effectiveness calculation (for projects eligible for CMAQ).